SWEdatCode/myPortfolio/README.md

 I have experience in a variety of domains like
 Retail, Logistics, Data analysis and Systems Architectural Designs.
 I love science and problem solving.
-I am pursuing my dream of becoming a good programmer.
+I am pursuing my dream of becoming a full-time programmer.